Chester Canal: History

 Soon afterwards, Weston left the project, and Thomas Morris was recalled from Ireland to take over.
 He had previous experience building the extension of the Bridgewater Canal to Runcorn.
 Under his direction, the canal opened from Chester to Huxley Aqueduct on 16 January 1775, and to Beeston in June.
 Morris was sacked in September, to be replaced by Josiah Clowes.
 He too was sacked, and was followed by Moon, who had previously acted as assistant to Morris.
 The canal was completed under the direction of Joseph Taylor.
 In September 1776, the junction with the Dee was opened, but the project was now in financial difficulties.
 By late 1777, they had spent all of the share capital of £42,000 and another £19,000, which had been raised as a loan guaranteed by Samuel Egerton of Tatton.
 He was a shareholder in the company and related to the Duke of Bridgewater.
-They applied for another Act of Parliament, which allowed them to raise another £25,000, by additional calls on existing shareholders, and to borrow £30,000 as a mortgage.
+They applied for another act of Parliament, the Chester Canal Act 1777 (17 Geo.
+3. c.
+67), which allowed them to raise another £25,000, by additional calls on existing shareholders, and to borrow £30,000 as a mortgage.
 They succeeded in raising £6,000 by making additional calls, and borrowed £4,000 from Richard Reynolds, an ironmaster from Ketley, who was responsible for several of the East Shropshire Canals, including the Wombridge Canal and the Ketley Canal.

 The money was used to complete the line to Nantwich, and to build a reservoir at Bunbury Heath.
 The work was completed in August 1779, and the company hoped to raise enough money to then build the line to Middlewich.
 They proposed building it with narrow locks, to reduce the cost, but the shareholders were not prepared to support them; instead they concentrated on trying to generate traffic on the line that had been built.
 They attempted to mine salt at Nantwich, but failed to find any, and tried running boats on the Trent and Mersey, from which goods were carried over land to Nantwich, for onward carriage to Liverpool.
 They also ran boats for cargo and passengers on the canal itself.
 By the end of 1781, the company had no money and was unable to meet interest payments on the loans.
 They decided to forfeit the canal to Egerton, the main mortgagee, but he did not respond to their offer.
 Angry landowners who had not been paid drained Bunbury reservoir in March 1782, but somehow the committee managed to keep the canal open, by selling boats and land.
 Disaster struck in November 1787, when Beeston Staircase Locks collapsed, and there was no money to fund repairs.